danintel/sawtooth-faq/glossary.rst

 Replica
     Another term for node or validator
 REST
     Representational State Transfer.
 Industry-standard web-based API.
 REST is available on a Sawtooth validator node through TCP port 8008.
 For more information, see the Sawtooth REST API Reference at https://sawtooth.hyperledger.org/docs/core/releases/latest/rest_api.html
+ST
+    Sawtooth
 Sabre
     TF that implements on-chain smart contracts with the WebAssembly VM.
 For more information, see Sabre RFC at https://github.com/hyperledger/sawtooth-rfcs/blob/master/text/0007-wasm-smart-contracts.md
+Sawtooth
+    Hyperledger Sawtooth is a modular enterprise blockchain platform for building, deploying, and running distributed ledgers.
 Stale block
     A block proposed to be at the head of a blockchain, but lost to a competing block that became the head as decided by the consensus algorithm
 TF
     Transaction Family.
 Consists of the Client, State, and TP TP